 Related articles: Estação do Oriente – Lisbon metro guide

-There are four bus routes from Tavira to Lisbon, with a total of 12 departures Monday to Friday.
-A single from Tavira to Lisbon costs €19.00/€20.00 (Rede Expressos/ Eva – for some reason Eva bus cost €1 extra).
+There are four bus routes from Tavira to Lisbon, (each with minor route variations) and a total of 12 departures Monday to Friday.
+A single from Tavira to Lisbon costs €20.00/€21.00 (Rede Expressos/ Eva – for some reason Eva bus cost €1 extra).
 The latest timetable can be seen on the Rede Expressos website, along with ticket sales:

 (link opens new tab)

 Insight: The Rede Expressos bus station in Lisbon is called Sete Rios, when navigating the Rede Expressos website choose “Lisboa Sete Rios” as the “to/from” location, as this will provide the most departures.